Venomexeno/style-sphere/README.md

-# Fashion App
+# Style Sphere

-Welcome to Fashion App – a simple and stylish fashion app!
+Welcome to Style Sphere App – a simple and stylish fashion app!

 ## Overview